buzzqw/TUS/OBSS/OBSSv2-eng.md

 | Poor visibility | DC +2 |
 | Tries to conceal tracks | DC +4 |

->> Checks Checks and more Checks!: To be cynical, a role-playing game is all about checks, whether you're trying to make a jump, hit someone, avoid a trap or a spell...!
+>> **Checks Checks and more Checks!**: To be cynical, a role-playing game is all about checks, whether you're trying to make a jump, hit someone, avoid a trap or a spell...!
 You need to be smarter and wiser.
 Checks can often be avoided or approached with advantage.
 Play with wit, use your imagination, be creative!
 ---